-The College of Public Health has a dedicated embedded clinician through Counseling and Consultation Service (CCS) for our students.
+The College of Public Health offers counseling services from Counseling and Consultation Service (CCS) for our students.
+Ven Palmieri, is a licensed therapist.
 To be connected with Mental Health Services, the first step is to schedule a consultation at go.osu.edu/phonescreening.
-During that appointment Public Health students may express a preference to work with the CPH embedded counselor.
-Students are also welcome to email the embedded clinician, <a href="Venerotation-v
+During that appointment, Public Health students may express a preference to work with Ven.
+Students are also welcome to email Ven directly with any questions or concerns related to mental health or services at Ohio State.